ComfyUI-Workflow/awesome-comfyui/README.md

 - [**RisuTools**](https://github.com/TiamaTiramisu/risutools): Nodes for integration with RisuAI
 - [**ComfyUI Prompt Composer**](https://github.com/excelwong/ComfyUI-PromptComposer): A ComfyUI custom node plugin for assembling prompts.
 It allows you to generate positive and negative prompts by selecting different options.
 - [**VK Nodes**](https://github.com/VK/vk-nodes): ComfyUI nodes to simplify my tiled render
+- [**ComfyUI Conditioning Resizer**](https://github.com/MaruPelkar/comfyui-conditioning-resizer): A custom node for ComfyUI that allows resizing of conditioning tensors, particularly useful for fixing size mismatches between CLIP Text Encode and CLIP Vision Encode outputs in SD3 workflows.
+- [**Vaja TextToSpeech Node for ComfyUI**](https://github.com/bablueza/ComfyUI-Vaja-Ai4thai): NODES: Vaja Synthesis Api, ShowText
+- [**Image Saving and Base64 Encoding Script**](https://github.com/GrailGreg/images_base64): Based on the original SaveImage node from ComfyUI This ComfyUI node provides functionality to save images in PNG format while simultaneously generating and returning their Base64 encoded strings.
+This is particularly useful for applications that require image data to be transmitted as strings, such as web applications.
+- [**Simple Flux.1 Merger for ComfyUI**](https://github.com/vekitan55/SimpleFlux1Merger): A custom ComfyUI node set for merging Flux.1-based models with intuitive control.
+This extension provides both simplified group merging and expert per-layer control, including support for advanced difference-based merge modes.
+Basically the code was generated by ChatGPT.
+- [**Save Image To Webdav**](https://github.com/goldwins520/Comfyui_saveimg2webdav): A collection of custom nodes for ComfyUI
+- [**ComfyUI-YogurtNodes**](https://github.com/yogurt7771/ComfyUI-YogurtNodes): ComfyUI-YogurtNodes is a collection of custom nodes for ComfyUI, providing a series of practical image processing and workflow enhancement functionalities.
+- [**ComfyUI LLM Toolkit**](https://github.com/comfy-deploy/comfyui-llm-toolkit): A custom node collection for integrating various LLM (Large Language Model) providers with ComfyUI.
+- [**KeywordImageBlocker**](https://github.com/JustLateNightAI/KeywordImageBlocker): A ComfyUI node that will block images that flag custom set key words
+- [**ComfyUI_EmAySee_CustomNodes**](https://github.com/EmAySee/ComfyUI_EmAySee_CustomNodes): Lots of randomizers, a simple oobabooga adapter with json options to pass, and other useful nodes.
+- [**ComfyForEach**](https://github.com/pupba/Comfy_ForEach): A collection of ComfyUI custom nodes designed for image batch processing, per-index image operations, and AWS integration using EventBridge.
+- [**ComfyUI LLM Promp**](https://github.com/hanyingcho/comfyui-llmprompt): NODES: Load llm, Generate Text with LLM, Inference Qwen2VL, Inference Qwen2
+- [**ComfyUI-MediaURLLoader**](https://github.com/ThanaritKanjanametawatAU/ComfyUI-MediaURLLoader): Custom nodes for loading and previewing media from URLs in ComfyUI.
+- [**A3D ComfyUI Integration**](https://github.com/n0neye/A3D-comfyui-integration): [a/A3D](https://github.com/n0neye/A3D) is an AI x 3D hybrid tool that allows you to compose 3D scenes and render them with AI.
+This integration allows you to send the color & depth images to ComfyUI.
+You can use it as a pose controller, or scene composer for your ComfyUI workflows.
+- [**Dia realistic TTS**](https://github.com/rkfg/ComfyUI-Dia_tts): It's a ComfyUI wrapper for [a/Dia TTS](https://github.com/nari-labs/dia) by Nari labs, includes a portion of their code used for inference.
+- [**Multiple LoRA Loader for ComfyUI**](https://github.com/hubentu/ComfyUI-loras-loader): A collection of custom nodes for ComfyUI that allow working with LoRAs and trigger words by index selection.
+- [**ComfyUI-Liebs-Picker**](https://github.com/marklieberman/ComfyUI-Liebs-Picker): A node to pause execution of the workflow and select which input images should proceed to the output.
+- [**ComfyUI-Qwen-Omni**](https://github.com/SXQBW/ComfyUI-Qwen-Omni): ComfyUI-Qwen-Omni is the first ComfyUI plugin that supports end-to-end multimodal interaction, enabling seamless joint generation and editing of text, images, and audio.
+Without intermediate steps, with just one operation, the model can simultaneously understand and process multiple input modalities, generating coherent text descriptions and voice outputs, providing an unprecedentedly smooth experience for AI creation.
+- [**ComfyUI Custom Dia**](https://github.com/nobrainX2/comfyUI-customDia): This is a ComfyUI integration of the [a/Dia TTS model](https://github.com/nari-labs/dia/).
+Many thanks to nari-labs for their fantastic work.
+- [**i-zygion-util-nodes**](https://github.com/zygion/comfyui-zygion-util-nodes): NODES: Item List, Template Input, Template Processor, Scene Queue Node, Trigger Passthrough Node

 ## Source